On my 1099-R, what do the codes in box 7 mean?

 Charges or payments for purchasing qualified long-term care insurance contracts under combined arrangements.

 **If a loan is treated as a deemed distribution, it is reportable on Form 1099-R using the normal taxation rules of a retirement account.
 The distribution also may be subject to the 10% early distribution tax under Section 72(t).
 It is not eligible to be rolled over to an eligible retirement plan nor is it eligible for the 10-year tax option.
 On your Form 1099-R, enter Code L in Box 7.
 Also enter Code 1 or Code B, if applicable.
-With that being said, within your TaxSlayer Form 1099-R, you would enter "L1" for Box 7.
+Within your TaxSlayer Form 1099-R, you would enter "L1" for Box 7.